 So I did what anyone with no money or responsibility would do — I went away again.
 I traveled to Europe, went back to Thailand, taught English, and started putting time and effort into this website.

 The last ten years have been a long, winding road.
-It has been one happy accident after another: from the people I met who got me excited about traveling, to the Thai classes I took that led to living in Bangkok, to the cubicle that got me to start this website, to becoming a travel writer, writing a book, and starting a hostel.
+It has been one happy accident after another: from the people I met who got me excited about traveling, to the Thai classes I took that led to living in Bangkok, to the cubicle that got me to start this website, to becoming a travel writer.

 It has been one exciting and unplanned adventure.